darshanrawal812/Weather/README.md

 Weather API: The application relies on a weather API to fetch accurate and current weather details for the specified city.

-Responsive Design: The app is designed to be responsive, ensuring a seamless experience across various devices and screen sizes.